SuperOfficeDocs/superoffice-docs/docs/en/admin/learn/index.md

 * **Interests:** On both company and contact you can edit the list for interests.
 It can be different types of accounts for company and type of roles for the contacts.

-* **Subscription type:** All contacts in your SuperOffice CRM have the option to maintain their own type of subscriptions.
+* **Subscription type:** All contacts in your SuperOffice CRM may maintain their own type of subscriptions.
 These types are much used when creating selections and sending out mailings.

 To review important considerations for the configuration, please [download your configuration preparation document][2].
-When you have answered the questions in the document, you'll have the answers you need to configure your system.
+After answering the questions in the document, you will have the information you need to configure your system.

-When you are done with the preparation for your CRM implementation, it’s time to create and [manage your CRM users][1].
+After preparing for your CRM implementation, it is time to create and [manage your CRM users][1].

 ## Create your own workflow guides

 Workflow guides, such as the [sales guide][4] and [project guide][5], help users stay in control and work according to best practices.

 Help your users to stay in control of every step in the process, ensure all projects are delivered on time and all sales opportunities are followed up.
-Without a pre-defined workflow guide, it’s easy to lose control, especially when juggling multiple projects or sales at the same time.
+Without a pre-defined workflow guide, it is easy to lose control, especially when juggling multiple projects or sales at the same time.
 You may lose sight of the things that need to be done during each stage of your project or sales, and as result – miss your deadline.

 Every project and sales opportunity will have a status that indicates how far you are into your process.
 A project status can be "Planned", "In progress" and "Completed", for example.
 And a sale can have the stage: "Lead", "First meeting", "Proposal" or "Verbal acceptance".